 (November 20, 2017 / JNS) With one of the bloodiest civil wars in modern history winding down, world powers have been discussing the future of Syria.

 But Israel, which sees Iran as its top security threat, has expressed apprehension that the cease-fire does not create a large enough buffer zone that is free from Iranian forces near the Israeli-Syrian border.
-Additionally, Israeli officials fear that the deal heavily favors Russia and Iran, with the U.S. uninterested in becoming involved in Syria.
+Additionally, Israeli officials fear that the deal heavily favors Russia and Iran, with the United States uninterested in becoming involved in Syria.

-Prime Minister Benjamin Netanyahu has made it clear that Israel will not be bound by the deal.
+Israeli Prime Minister Benjamin Netanyahu has made it clear that Israel will not be bound by the deal.

 Anna Borshchevskaya, an expert on Russia’s Mideast policy and a fellow at the Washington Institute for Near East Policy, told JNS.org that the cease-fire “comes across as giving in to [Russian President Vladimir] Putin’s interests in Syria, which will never bring real peace, no real political settlement.”